 Through the partnership between Baldwin County chambers of commerce, employers, educators, local and state government, and other key allies, the Gateway Initiative will continue executing business-driven programs of work to address the most critical needs in the region.
 Everyone knows with growth comes opportunity.
 We are now challenged with the price of that opportunity.
 This positive economic growth - in spite of the COVID-19 Pandemic - balanced with community well-being, requires a long-term strategy plus bold community leadership, and fierce commitment to excellence.
 We invite you to join us as we build for the future of existing and new businesses; to discover more opportunities and raise the quality of life for all citizens.

 Meet Our Team

 The Gateway Initiative is responsible to an oversight council made up of the CEOs of the South Baldwin and Coastal Alabama Business Chambers of Commerce and four business leaders from each chamber.
-The Gateway team is made up of Tyler Morgan, Director of Career & Business Development, and Ed Bushaw, Vice President of Workforce Development.
+The Gateway team is made up of Tyler Morgan, Director of Career & Business Development, and CEO's of both Chambers.

-Gateway is guided by a group of leaders in the business community, the Gateway Oversight Council, composed of four Gateway Investors from each chamber, and both chamber Presidents/CEOs.
-The council convenes quarterly to review program accomplishments and realign programming where necessary, and represent a diverse set of industries in south Baldwin County.
+Gateway is guided by a group of leaders in the business community, composed of the executive board from both Chambers of Commerce and their respective CEOs.
+The group convenes quarterly to review program accomplishments and realign programming where necessary, and represent a diverse set of industries in south Baldwin County.

 Our Strategic Plans